gmikeska/sails-hook-truffle/README.md

 # sails-hook-truffle
-A hook for sails.js which handles all contract parsing and instantiation via truffle.
+A hook for sails.js which handles parsing and instantiation of contracts on Ethereum based consensus networks via truffle.

 ### Installing the Hook